Invenietis/CK-Monitoring/README.md

     public static IHostBuilder CreateHostBuilder(string[] args) =>
         Host.CreateDefaultBuilder(args)
-+           .UseMonitoring()
++           .UseCKMonitoring()
             .ConfigureServices((hostContext, services) =>
             {
                 services.AddHostedService<Worker>();
             });
 }
 ```
-Place this line so it run before any ActivityMonitor is instancied.
+Place this line so it run before any ActivityMonitor is instantiated.
 This will configures the GrandOutput.Default and provides a scoped IActivityMonitor to the DI.
 #### Manually by calling `GrandOutput.EnsureActiveDefault()` (Advanced)
 ⚠ This is an advanced usage, skip this part if you want to configure your GrandOutput.